N2CS Query Basics

 All queries require structured inputs (customer IDs, dates, status codes).
 This prevents SQL injection and ensures query safety.

-You can only use query types that have been configured by your administrator.
-This limits access to approved data patterns.
+You can only use searches that have been defined and approved by your administrator.
+CS can only select from admin-approved searches, ensuring controlled access to data.

 Automatic Pagination